 As you can see from the data above, since January 2018, less than 25% of EasyJet’s flights arrived 15 minutes late or more, slightly below the average.
 On average, flights by the airline were delayed by slightly less than 50 minutes, placing EasyJet below the average.
 As such, EasyJet’s on-time performance is below average, with a rating of 4.2 out of 10.

 In addition to delays, EasyJet sometimes has no choice but to cancel their flights.
 While it’s going to disrupt your travel plan, the EU Regulation 261/2004 once again protects your air passenger rights.
 In this situation as well, the airline must be responsible: travellers on flights cancelled for extraordinary circumstances are not eligible to compensation.
 These circumstances include strikes, air traffic control restrictions, adverse weather conditions, security threats, and a few more.

 However, there are circumstances that guarantee your right to compensation.
 When the airline was responsible and failed to let you know about the cancellation at least 14 days before the departure date, EU law states that you can get up to 600€ for your trouble - the exact amount depends on the length of your journey.

 Even if it turns out that you are not eligible to compensation, remember that when EasyJet cancels a flight, they must either refund your ticket price or rebook you on the next flight to your destination (if there are seats available, of course).

 ClaimCompass can help you get the compensation the airline owes you.
-Just fill out your flight details in our Compensation Calculator, we will take care of the whole process and get the money for you.
+Just fill out your flight details in our Compensation Calculator for Cancelled Flights, we will take care of the whole process and get the money for you.